 I want to introduce to you the idea of the commonplace book.
-It was one of those concepts that when I first stumbled across it, I was like yes, this is for me.
-I can totally get on board with creating and maintaining one of these books for the rest of my life.
-Hashtag committed af.
+It was one of those concepts that when I first stumbled across it, it just clicked with something inside of me.
+The system was simple and I could totally get on board with creating and maintaining a book of my own for the rest of my life.

 You may or may not have heard of them before, I’m not going to go into the history, but essentially they’ve been around forever.
 Commonplace books a tool of collecting bits and pieces of life––mostly related to words, and curating them into a personal encyclopedic reference system.